gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 }
 ```

-## Change the display order of the tabs
+## Changing the display order of the tabs

 Similarly to how the display order of regular navigation items can be configured, a federated tab position can be affected with the [priority](http://localhost:5000/wl-squide/reference/runtime/runtime-class/#sort-registered-navigation-items) property.